+Are you looking for Google Duo for PC or Mac?
 Google has finally rolled out a web app allowing users to use Google Duo on PC.
-In this tutorial, we’ll see how we can use Google Dua web client on a PC.
+In this tutorial, we’ll see how we can use Google Duo on PC or Mac.
 However, before scrolling down, you might want to check out 10 Google Duo tips and tricks to make the best of this amazing video-calling app.

 Google Duo is one of those apps from Google that manage to stick around like Google Keep, Snapseed, etc. It is regarded as one of the best video calling apps on Android and is even integrated into the dialer app on many phones, especially those running stock Android.
 Recently, OnePlus also added Google Duo integration into Oxygen OS.
 Google Duo, like most Google Apps, also aims to be a cross-platform service.
 It has been available on iOS for quite some time.